umareefarooq/Andriod-Studio-Small-Apps/README.md

    wHen the user clicks the "check" button; the app pop ups a toast message showing which gender is selected.
    If the user clicks the "check" button without checking any radio button, then the app will show a toast message saying, "select a gender" rather than just crashing.

+## Services App

+   A service is a component that runs in the background & foreground.
+It can perform long-running operations in the background.
+It does not provide a user interface.
+   Once started, a service might continue running for some time, even after the user switches to another application or activity.
+   In this App, the app has the functionality to play a song in the bacjground.

 ## Shared Preferences App